- The Ohio State University Moritz College of Law, J.D., 2014, summa cum laude

 - University of Notre Dame, B.A., 2008

 Bar & Court Admissions

-Elizabeth received her J.D. summa cum laude from The Ohio State University Moritz College of Law, where she was a chief managing editor of the Ohio State Law Journal.
+Elizabeth received her J.D. summa cum laude from the Ohio State University Moritz College of Law, where she was chief managing editor of the Ohio State Law Journal.
 She received her B.A. from the University of Notre Dame.